Privacy and The Right to be Forgotten, Cyberlaws, Revolutionaries, France-Pondicherry, Pirate Ships-SMS Emden, WWII , Tiger-RAF

 Madras – The Emden Plaque – Memorializing the night of September 22, 1914 and the bombardment by the German Cruiser SMS Emden of Madras Harbor:

 Plaque regarding bombardment of Madras.
 This plaque is near the Judge’s gate at Madras high-court.

 Emden – The Pirate Ship – Must read article in The Hindu:

 The Men of Emden – movie (2012)

-Such was the passion of the freedom fighters from the South, that even a grand personal home like Palm Grove, our ancestral home in the south where my father and his siblings were born, and now is a part of the historic home tour of Madras, was given up by my great grandfather S. Duraiswami Iyer along with all his other assets to the Aurobindo Ashram and to the revolutionary cause for which he had sacrificed his blood, sweat, tears and family: India’s Freedom from British Colonial rule.
+Such was the passion of the freedom fighters from the South(India), that even a grand personal home like Palm Grove, our ancestral home in the south where my father and his siblings were born, and now is a part of the historic home tour of Madras, was given away by my great grandfather S. Duraiswami Iyer along with all his other assets to the Aurobindo Ashram and to the revolutionary cause for which he had sacrificed his blood, sweat, tears and family to gain India’s Freedom from British Colonial rule.

 Image S Duraiswami Iyer: